StuyPulse/team694.github.io/community/projects/teammanager/index.md

 layout: page-with-sidebar
 title: Team Manager
 ---
-In an effort to better organize data of the team, our web team has developed Team Manager.
-The neat interface conveniently allows team leaders to enter members' information much more easily than the conventional spreadsheet.
-Tracking the status of forms and papers has never been easier.
-This project is open source, so other teams are free to fork our code and use it themselves.
+In an effort to better unify and organize the logistics and paperwork of our team, our web team has developed the Team Manager.
+The Team Manager interface allows team leaders to conveniently record and organize members' information much more effectively than with a traditional spreadsheet.
+Tracking the status of forms and documents (such as safety tests, team dues, medical documents, trip permission forms, etc.) has never been easier.

-Check out the source code for Team Manager on [GitHub](https://github.com/prog694/teammanager).
+Furthermore, since our team depends on team parents to provide dinner for the team on meeting days, the Team Manager includes a utility which facilitates the organization of meal assignments.

+This project is open source, so others are free to fork our code and adapt it for their own teams.
+Check out the [source code](https://github.com/prog694/teammanager)!